Chad Mizelle, Department of Justice, Trump 1.0 Appointee, Trump Family Corporate Interest, Project 2025

 Announced as Trump’s pick for Chief of Staff to the Attorney General

-During that same period, DOJ also defended Trump’s extreme changes to immigration policy, including its travel ban, known as the “Muslim ban.”
-The extent of Mizelle’s roles in these policies is not known; however, DOJ calendars obtained by FOIA show that in June 2017 Mizelle met with NumbersUSA Education and Research Foundation, a group that seeks to drastically reduce both legal and illegal immigration.
+Mizelle first worked in the Trump world as an attorney volunteer for the Trump campaign in 2016, reporting what he asserted were illegal voting procedures in Philadelphia.
+Following this, Mizelle was given a political appointment as Counsel to the Deputy Attorney General, Rod Rosenstein in early 2017.
+During his time under the DAG, DOJ defended Trump’s extreme changes to immigration policy, including its travel ban, known as the “Muslim ban.”
+The extent of Mizelle’s roles in these policies is not known; however, DOJ calendars obtained by FOIA show that in June 2017 Mizelle met with NumbersUSA Education and Research Foundation, a group that seeks to reduce both legal and illegal immigration.
 Numbers USA is one of three anti-immigration organizations that the Southern Poverty Law Center dubbed “The Nativist Lobby” that “have the ear of conservative politicians all over the country, and their efforts have inspired many of the hard-line federal, state and local initiatives cracking down on immigrants and immigration.”

 Not long after both of their appointments in November 2019, Mizelle and Wolf met with the Federation for American Immigration Reform (FAIR), an anti-immigration group designated as a hate group by the Southern Poverty Law Center.
 After the meeting, Mizelle thanked FAIR for reaching out and relayed that Wolf “enjoyed the dialogue.”
 He then expressed their excitement at working with FAIR and said if they “need anything from [him], please do not hesitate to call.”